-Rick: “That’s OK I’m not worried about her.
+Rick: “That’s okay, I’m not worried about her.
 [Background laughter] Where was the divorce done?”

 Caller: “We’ve never had a divorce.”
 [Audible noises of concern from everyone in the studio.]

 Rick: “Uh, that’s one of the things you might want to take a look at.
-The good news is that you’re going to talk to somebody because you need about an hours worth of conversation for somebody to truly understand what’s going on.
+The good news is that you’re going to talk to somebody because you need about an hour-worth of conversation for somebody to truly understand what’s going on.